For MTSU alumnus Trey Duke, education was a calling.

 “To be admitted into our program is already a testament to the fact that this person is a current or potential leader for education,” Krahenbuhl said.
 “We are able to leverage past experiences and training to take steps to the next levels by focusing on real-world application through action research projects and also through engaging with others, from various vantage points, to get a better view of the entire system of education.”

 Krahenbuhl said that ALSI is unique from many other graduate education programs.

 “It helps those with multiple degrees not simply get more of the same, but rather, challenges them to see things a bit differently,” he said.
 “It trains scholar-practitioners who are change agents for improving learning for all.”

-It is a good fit for working educators as it is built to prepare leaders not only for the future, but to prepare them for and engage them in improving their current, real-world education environment.
+It is a good fit for working educators, he added, as it is built to prepare leaders not only for the future but to prepare them for and engage them in improving their current, real-world education environment.